Skip to content

 Albert Gilberti's billboard popped up in Grays Ferry in September.
 The 70-year-old Vermont resident is looking to get some media attention — and maybe a date.Read moreAlbert Gilberti

-A billboard featuring a man in fedora hat “looking for love” — written in capital letters— has appeared in Forgotten Bottom in the Grays Ferry neighborhood.
+A billboard featuring a man in fedora hat “looking for love” — written in capital letters — has appeared in Forgotten Bottom in the Grays Ferry neighborhood.
 The billboard lists his phone number, email, and a suggestion to Google his name.

 But Albert Gilberti, the man pictured on the billboard, isn’t just after romance.

 The 70-year-old Vermont resident is also looking for fame.
 Gilberti says he wants to share his singing talents on a local radio station or appear on a local TV talk show.
-“It’s a call out for me as a singer, as an actor, as a lover, whatever they want — but I’m also still seeking someone,” he said.
+“It’s a callout for me as a singer, as an actor, as a lover, whatever they want — but I’m also still seeking someone,” he said.

-Gilberti’s $720 billboard, which identifies him as a “singer, actor, lover,” sits on corner of Grays Ferry Avenue and 34th Street, just a block away from the viral “Dave is single” billboard by West Philly resident Dave Cline.
+Gilberti’s $720 billboard, which identifies him as a “singer, actor, lover,” sits on a corner of Grays Ferry Avenue and 34th Street, just a block away from the viral “Dave is single” billboard by West Philly resident Dave Cline.
 Both Gilberti and Cline are clients of Liam Robb, sales rep for Lamar Advertising.

 “It’s funny, I’m like the go-to billboard dating guy [now],” Robb said.
 “I do think Albert and Dave did it for publicity — well, Dave also did it as a joke.
 But I hope they get dates out of it as well.”